Department of Computer and Information Sciences

 CIS 379 SYSTEMS ANALYSIS AND DESIGN (3)

 Guides students through the stages of the evolution of data processing systems, including analyses of present information flow, system specifications, equipment selection, and implementation of the system to provide an understanding of the skills and knowledge needed for effective use of data processing equipment in meeting information needs.
-Prerequisite: CIS 211 AND COSC 237.
+Prerequisites: CIS 211 and COSC 237; MATH 263 (may be taken concurrently).

 CIS 397 INTERNSHIP IN CIS (3)

 Students work in a local computing facility under on-site and faculty supervision.
-May be repeated for a maximum of 6 units Only 3 units can be applied toward the major.
-Graded S/U. Prerequisites: 6 units of upper-division COSC or CIS courses and consent of instructor.
+May be repeated for a maximum of 6 units.
+Only 3 units can be applied toward the major.
+Minimum of 2.75 GPA.
+Graded S/U. Prerequisites: 6 units of upper-level COSC, CIS or ITEC courses, and consent of the internship coordinator.

 CIS 425 DECISION SUPPORT SYSTEMS (3)